 Do All Breast Implants Need To Be Routinely Replaced Every 10 Years?

-Our short answer to this commonly asked question is: No
+Our short answer to this commonly asked question is an emphatic NO!

 In support of our view, bear in mind that:

 - Implants do not come with any ‘Use By’ or Expiry Date.